griffithdan/griffithdan.github.io/pages/cv/cv.md

 Vassar Biology co-chair of Majors Committee

 ## TEACHING
+- PhysFest 2 Instructor – one week of research-based teaching and lecturing at Holden Arboretum.
+- Taught OSU College of Forestry short course on species distribution modeling and spatial stats (Fall 2017).
 - Developed course materials for isoscape generation in terrestrial and marine systems (U. of Utah SPATIAL course 2017, 2018)
+- Developed course materials for forest growth modeling (U. of Utah SPATIAL course 2018)
 - Genetics Lab BIO213 (2015 – 2016)
 - Savanna Web scientist (2015) – Live and interactive video presentations from Serengeti National Park for K-12 classes in the U.S., via satellite
 - Conservation Earth Day Workshop, Four Seasons Serengeti (2015)